 Many businesses across the North East employ staff from the EU.
 What do businesses need to do in order to prepare for Brexit?

-Government guidance advises businesses that, if the UK leaves the EU without a deal, there will be no change to the right to work of EU, EEA and Swiss citizens and their family members living in the UK until 31 December 2020.
+Government guidance advises businesses that there will be no change to the right to work of EU, EEA and Swiss citizens and their family members living in the UK until 31 December 2020.

 In addition, the current ‘right to work’ checks which businesses carry out will apply until the end of 2020.